 We measure investment performance based upon the results of our "composites", which represent the aggregate performance of all discretionary client accounts, including mutual funds, invested in the same strategy except those accounts with respect to which we believe client-imposed investment restrictions may have a material impact on portfolio construction and those accounts managed in a currency other than U.S. dollars.
-The results of these excluded accounts, which represented approximately 12% of our assets under management at March 31, 2017, are maintained in separate composites the results of which are not included below.
+The results of these excluded accounts, which represented approximately 12% of our assets under management at June 30, 2017, are maintained in separate composites the results of which are not included below.

-The table below sets forth the total AUM for each of our investment teams and strategies as of March 31, 2017, the inception date for each investment composite, and the average annual total returns for each composite and its respective broad-based benchmark (and style benchmark, if applicable) over a multi-horizon time period as of March 31, 2017.
+The table below sets forth the total AUM for each of our investment teams and strategies as of June 30, 2017, the inception date for each investment composite, and the average annual total returns for each composite (gross of fees) and its respective broad-based benchmark (and style benchmark, if applicable) over a multi-horizon time period as of June 30, 2017.
+Returns for periods less than one year are not annualized.